Btibert3/nhl-shiny/README.md

 1. If you haven't already, [install `R` here](http://cran.us.r-project.org/)
 2. Open up a terminal, and type `R`
 3. When `R` opens, type, `install.packages('shiny')` into the command line
 4. To run my app locally, type `shiny::runGitHub("nhl-shiny", "btibert3")`

+This should fire up your default modern browser.
+It will take a few moments to load the data, and will refresh every 20 seconds or so.
+When you want to quit the app, go back to the terminal and type `CONTROL-C` to kill the process.

 ## A quick screenshot